CaptainCrowbar/crow/docs/options.md

 * Both a default value and a pattern are supplied, but the value does not match the pattern (except that an empty default is accepted even if an empty string does not match the pattern).
-* A container variable is not empty (container-valued options can't have default values).
 * You try to create the `--help` or `--version` options explicitly.

 (If more than one of these error conditions exists for the same option, it is